maranomynet/is-kennitala/README.md

 kennitalas: `isPersonKennitala`, `isCompanyKennitala`, `isTempKennitala`

-All of these functions assume that their input is already validated as `Kennitala` They perform no internal validation and are therefore insanely fast — but unreliable if coerced to process random strings.
+All of these functions assume that their input is already validated as `Kennitala`.
+They perform no internal validation and are therefore insanely fast — but unreliable if coerced into processing random strings.

 ```ts
 import {